 An existing working program can get effected when it is updated by using patches or when interfaced with a new program and can introduce new bugs to the system.
 Regression testing is used ensure that new bugs are not emerged as part of a system update.
 In protocol testing projects, regression testing is normally done by using automated test scripts.

 Common user activities , accidental events and some negative events are tested a part of user-scenario testing.

 Stress testing is the testing the features of a protocol beyond the limits of normal operation.
 Traffic generating tools and simulators are normally used to create abnormal circumstances to understand the breaking point of the system.

-Negative testing used to check the behaviour of the protocol when invalid inputs or unexpected scenarios are encountered.
+Negative testing used to check the behavior of the protocol when invalid inputs or unexpected scenarios are encountered.
 Negative testing is also used to break the system intentionally and check whether it is recovering gracefully.

 Benchmark testing is a type of protocol testing which is used to find out the performance metrics of a DUT with given set of industry standard test cases.
 This can be used to determine the performance of your DUT and compare with the industry bests.

 Rather than checking the predefined test cases with the expected results, exploratory testing gives more freedom to the tester to investigate and explore different applications of the protocol.
 An experienced tester will be able to check all nooks and cranny of a program and can uncover new bugs which might not happen with normal scenario testing.
 Exploratory testing require more time and effort but at the same time it does not guarantee to dig up new bugs.
 So this type of testing is kept as optional in most of the protocol testing projects.

 Competitive testing is done by executing the same test cases with devices of different companies and comparing the results to understand the differences in performance, feature and usability.
 Comparing the results of your device with a competitor's provides valuable insights to new features and tweaking the performance.